ferrocene/ferrocene/ferrocene/doc/user-manual/src/self-test/error-codes.rst

 FST_005: Version fetch failed
 -----------------------------

-This error occurs when the invocation of rustc failed.
+This error occurs when the invocation of a Ferrocene tool failed.

 **Suggested fixes**